 On startup of Node-RED on Venus reads three settings files.
-In a normal case you should not need to fiddle with the settings, so the advice is against that.

 - 1. /usr/lib/node_modules/node-red/venus-settings.js is read first.
 Never change this file as it will be overwritten by a Venus OS update. - 2. /data/home/nodered/.node-red/settings-venus.js is used to override and/or extend the first file and will survive Venus OS updates.
 Do not edit this file as this is for Victron to use. - 3. /data/home/nodered/.node-red/settings-user.js is used to override and/or extend the second file and will survive Venus OS updates.
 You are allowed to edit this file if you please, but don't be too surprised if that causes Node-RED to break after an upgrade.